tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_github_wikis.md

 5. Insert your own sample documentation page, preferably using Markdown syntax.
 Or grab the sample Markdown page of a <a href="http://idratherbewriting.com/learnapidoc/assets/files/surfreportendpointdoc.md">fake endpoint called surfreport here</a> and insert it into the page.
 7. Click **Save page**.

-Notice how GitHub automatically converts the Markdown syntax into HTML with some decent styling.
+Notice how GitHub automatically converts the Markdown syntax into HTML and styles it in a readable way.

 You could use this GitHub wiki in an entirely browser-based way for multiple people to collaborate and edit content.
-However, you can also take all the content offline and edit locally, and then reupload all your edits.
+However, you can also take all the content offline and edit locally, and then commit your changes.

 ## Save the GitHub repository locally